 By controlling the climate inside your vehicle, you can reduce the impact of the sun on a hot summer day and ensure more heat stays in your car in the winter.

-Thermal barriers also help with engine related heat issues to prevent engine and exhaust heat from coming through the firewall and floorboards preserve the paint on your hood.
+Thermal barriers also help with engine related heat issues to prevent engine and exhaust heat from coming through the firewall and floorboards.
+Investing in auto floorboard insulation will keep heat out of the cabin compartment and keep you comfortable.
+These same materials can also be used to preserve the paint on your hood.

 Second Skin’s thermal barriers and heat insulation are easy to install, economical, and will greatly increase the comfort level and enjoyment of any vehicle.

 Heat travels by three different methods.
 To keep cool, you have to redirect the heat or insulate yourself from it.
 Let’s take a second to learn about the types of heat, and then we’ll show you how to protect and improve your vehicle.

 Condution of heat occurs when two objects are physically touching each other.
 A good example is a frying pan resting on top of a stove’s hot electric burner.
 The pan and burner are in physical contact, and that contact allows the transfer of heat from the stove to the frying pan.
 Conduction in vehicles primarily happens inside the engine.

 Convection occurs when heat travels between two objects that are not physically touching.
 One object heats the air molecules around it, and then the hot air carries that heat to the other object, increasing its temperature.
 Convection is a big problem in cars, because the engine and exhaust heat transfers through the air into the cabin.

 Radiation is another problem for cars.
 We’re all impacted by the sun, which radiates a huge amount of heat energy to the roof, trunk lid and doors of your car.
 Even if there was a vacuum around your car, the energy of the sun’s heat would still travel to it via radiation.
 Heat also comes from inside the car, radiating from the engine block and exhaust system.